UrbanMachine/cookiecutter-ros-app-template/{{cookiecutter.project_name}}/docs/about_template.md

 ### Things You Likely Want To Do

+- **Create a new package**: It's recommended to just start by developing with the example package that comes with the template after generation.
+Once you're familiar with development with the template and want to create a second package, you can follow the steps under [Adding a New Package](#adding-a-new-package).
 - **Add new dependencies:**
   - **System dependencies:** can be added under `docker/Dockerfile`, under the `install-packages` section.
   - **Python dependencies:** can be added under `pkgs/<package_name>/pyproject.toml`.
 Run `poetry lock` after.